Remote radio head

 A remote radio head (RRH), also called a remote radio unit (RRU) in wireless networks, is a remote radio transceiver that connects to an operator radio control panel via electrical or wireless interface.
 When used to describe aircraft radio cockpit radio systems, the control panel is often called the radio head.

 In wireless system technologies such as GSM, CDMA, UMTS, LTE, 5G NR this radio equipment is remote to baseband units such as BTS/NodeB/eNodeB/gNodeB or gNB.
 This equipment is used to extend the coverage of a baseband unit in challenging environments such as rural areas or tunnels.
 RRHs are generally connected to the baseband unit or base station which can be an x86 server on the ground near a cell tower, via a fiber optic cable using Common Public Radio Interface protocols.
+It can also be a dedicated radio unit.